MartinBranns/NHL_Data_Analytics_Project/README.md

 ### API Documentation
 The NHL player data was accessed through the official NHL APIs.
 While these APIs are active and open for use, there doesn't seem to be any official API documentation accessible to the public.
 Instead I used an unofficial NHL API Documentation created by github user Zmalski accessible here: [NHL API Documentation](https://github.com/Zmalski/NHL-API-Reference/blob/main/README.md)

+(WRITE ABOUT WHY DRAFT LIST DID NOT WORK, WHY SPECIFIC PLAYERS WERE BETTER) The API features

+BLA BLA - While certainly not ideal, the iterative range allowed me to capture all players drafted in 2015 by casting a wide enough net to ensure that all players drafted in 2015 would be returned in the results, to then clean the data by removing the players who weren't.
+I worked under the assumption that players drafted in the same draft would reasonably be entered in the NHL database and be assigned their player_id in close proximity to each other.
+I tested this by first creating a smaller list of player_id's around the example ID of 8478402 that I have which is Connor McDavid's, a player drafted in 2015.
+Sure enough, the surrounding player_id's were all drafted in 2015 which gave me enough confidence to try this strategy to run an iterative range with a large enough range of players surrounding my known player_id to capture all players drafted in 2015.
+An interesting note is that Connor McDavid was drafted first overall, yet had other players in the 2015 with ID's earlier than his, so they were not created sequentially according to draft order.
+However, the five players in my featured example were all drafted in the first two rounds so I made the assumption that there are likely more id's of players drafted in 2015 after McDavid's ID than before it.
+(LINK TO OR SHOW PYTHON CODE SOMEHOW)

+I decided on the range of 8478000 - 8479200 to give myself a large enough range to account for some missing id's or unexpected entries, while still not being too computationally demanding.

 ## Data Cleaning